dincrash/capstonepb/README.md

 2) With schema entered to command line.
 Data Schema must support all protocols that are described in “Data Schema Parse”')

 magicgenerator.py --file_count=20 --multiprocessing=2

+also
+i have usefull scripts in folder scripts